 Healthy Incentives Program

-The Departments of Transitional Assistance (DTA), Agricultural Resources (MDAR) and Public Health (DPH) are in the process of rolling out the Healthy Incentives Program (HIP) across Massachusetts.
-HIP is a new SNAP matching program that benefits both SNAP participants and local farmers.
-This exciting new program will help bring new customers and increased sales to your farm stand, your CSA, and to farmers’ markets you sell at.
+HIP, which went into effect April 2017, is a SNAP matching program that benefits both SNAP participants and local farmers.
+This exciting program helps bring new customers and increased sales to your farm stand, your CSA, and to farmers’ markets where you sell.
 SNAP is the Supplemental Nutrition Assistance Program, formerly known as food stamps.
 Find more info about HIP here.

 How Does HIP Work?

-- Fruit & vegetable farmers will process their own SNAP and HIP transactions at all at farm stands and farmers’ markets.
+- Fruit & vegetable farmers process their own SNAP and HIP transactions at farm stands and farmers’ markets.
 CSA payments can be made using a monthly automated withdrawal system.

-- Incentives will be calculated and instantly applied directly to the SNAP recipient’s EBT card, available immediately for any future SNAP eligible purchase.
+- Incentives are calculated and instantly applied directly to the SNAP recipient’s EBT card, available immediately for any future SNAP eligible purchase.
 Customers can earn up to a monthly cap, based on household size.

-- SNAP customers will be encouraged to spend their HIP benefits at the farms and farmers’ markets where they earn them.
+- SNAP customers are encouraged to spend their HIP benefits at the farms and farmers’ markets where they earn them.

-- Payments to farmers will be made directly within 1-2 business days.
+- Payments to farmers are made directly within 1-2 business days.

-- More fresh, healthy, local food for hundreds of thousands of families receiving SNAP benefits who will receive a dollar-for-dollar match, up to a monthly cap, based on household size, on those purchases so they can buy more food.
+- More healthy, local food for hundreds of thousands of families receiving SNAP benefits